Jimmy Jacobs: The Age of the Fall (2007–2009)

 For months leading into the ROH return to Chicago there were cryptic messages on a blog of a stable entering ROH that was code-named "Project 161".
-After making a successful return to ROH, Jacobs, the returning Necro Butcher and the debuting Tyler Black attacked the Briscoe Brothers immediately following their ladder match with Kevin Steen and El Generico, which confirmed that Jacobs was behind Project 161.
-Jay Briscoe was hung upside from the rigging that was used to hoist the titles from the ladder match and, as Jay's blood dripped onto Jacobs, he announced the beginning of the Age of the Fall.
+After making a successful return to ROH, Jacobs, the returning Necro Butcher and the debuting Tyler Black attacked the Briscoe Brothers, immediately following their ladder match with Kevin Steen and El Generico, which confirmed that Jacobs was behind Project 161.
+Jay Briscoe was hung upside from the rigging that was used to hoist the titles from the ladder match and, as Briscoe's blood dripped onto Jacobs, he announced the beginning of the Age of the Fall.
 The angle was so controversial that ROH decided to remove the footage from the pay-per-view that was being taped at the event.
 The footage was heavily requested by ROH fans, however, so it was shown on the ROH Videowire for the week of September 15, and a "blood edit" of their debut is featured on the DVD of the event, Man Up.
-Later on in the event, Tyler Black and Jack Evans faced off in a dark match until both Jacobs and Necro Butcher got involved.
-The Irish Airborne (David and Jake Crist) entered the ring to save Jack Evans, which led to a six-man tag team match between The Age of the Fall and the team of Evans and the Irish Airborne.
+Later on in the event, Black and Jack Evans faced off in a dark match until both Jacobs and Necro Butcher got involved.
+The Irish Airborne entered the ring to save Evans, which led to a six-man tag team match between The Age of the Fall and the team of Evans and the Irish Airborne.
 The match ended a no contest as Necro Butcher attacked the referee.